Khaled6120/Khaled6120/README.md

   <div align="center" >
  👋 Hi, I’m Khaled <br />
  👀 I’m interested in JavaScript, React.js, and React Native for mobile development <br />
- &#127891; I’m currently studying computer enginnering in Karabuk university in Turkey  <br />
+ &#127891; I’m a computer enginnering graduate from Karabuk university in Turkey  <br />
 📢 I’m looking to collaborate on projects , to work with a team .. <br />
  ✨ “You learn more from failure than from success.
 Don’t let it stop you.
 Failure builds character.”  <br />
   <br />